Standard Widget Toolkit: Look and feel

 SWT widgets have the same look and feel as native widgets because they often are the same native widgets.
 This is in contrast to the Swing toolkit where all widgets are emulations of native widgets.
 In some cases the difference is distinguishable.
-For example, the macOS tree widget features a subtle animation when a tree is expanded and default buttons actually have an animated pulsing glow to focus the user's attention on them.
-The default Swing version of these widgets do not animate.
+For example, the macOS tree widget features a subtle animation when a tree is expanded and default buttons have an animated pulsing glow to focus the user's attention on them.
+The default Swing version of these widgets does not animate.

 Since SWT is simply a wrapper around native GUI code, it does not require large numbers of updates when that native code is changed, providing that operating system vendors are careful not to break clients of their API when the operating systems are updated.
 The same cannot be said of Swing, which supports the ability to change the look and feel of the running application with "pluggable looks and feels".
 These enable emulating the native platform user interface using themes, which must be updated to mirror operating system GUI changes, such as theme or other look and feel updates.

 SWT aims for "deep platform integration", the Eclipse reference to SWT's use of native widgets.
 According to Mauro Marinillia of developer.com, "whenever one needs a tight integration with the native platform, SWT can be a plus".
 This deep integration can be useful in a number of ways, for example enabling SWT to wrap ActiveX objects on Microsoft Windows.

 Programming

-The following is a basic Hello World program using SWT.
+The following is a basic "Hello, World!" program using SWT.
 It shows a window (Shell) and a label.